AlizaRK/Social-Network-Analysis/README.md

-# Social-Network-Analysis
+# Social Network Analysis in R on Flood Crisis in Pakistan 2022
-Social Network Analysis in R on Flood Crisis in Pakistan 2022
+An analysis to understand the donation pattern during the Flood Crisis.